kninad/unix-v6fs/notes.md

 - During cpin, can we make the v6file such that we only write the amount of bytes read from the external file instead of writing 1024 bytes at a time i.e writing one block at a time.
-This will ensure only required bytes are written -- **NOT NECESSARY** (Can implement this later as a follow up project!)
+This will ensure only required bytes are written -- **REQUIRED** (Can implement this later as a follow up project!)